 “The in-car payments mechanism is not intended to be a portal to e-commerce,” the report continues, “drivers would not, for example, shop on Amazon.com while cruising down the highway.”
 But the article notes that the development of driverless car technology allows for the driver to do other things, including ordering food and gas in advance of the car’s arrival.

 Or as described in Marketwired, “by 2020 it is estimated that more than 250 million vehicles worldwide will include some form of embedded connectivity.
-Visa’s Connected Car will showcase leading edge payment technologies while keeping busy on-the-go consumers in mind…The immersive experience demonstrates Visa’s vision of the future where consumers can seamlessly make many of their purchases without leaving the car.”
+Visa’s Connected Car will showcase leading-edge payment technologies while keeping busy on-the-go consumers in mind…The immersive experience demonstrates Visa’s vision of the future where consumers can seamlessly make many of their purchases without leaving the car.”

 Visa also had “an immersive online shopping demonstration,” where festival patrons were able to “step in and be surrounded by 8-foot screens, transporting them into a virtual shopping environment.
-Attendees can choose between a Parisian-style bakery, complete with romantic music, bright colours, and beautiful pastries, or an old-style Country Western shop, with country tunes and wood accents.
-Consumers will navigate their way through the stores and select their purchases through touching the screens that surround them.”
+Attendees can choose between a Parisian-style bakery, complete with romantic music, bright colors, and beautiful pastries, or an old-style Country Western shop, with country tunes and wood accents.
+Consumers will navigate their way through the stores and select their purchases by touching the screens that surround them.”

 Some interesting questions still apply, Payment Source notes, such as “if a motorist purchases fuel before arriving at the gas station, it’s not clear which category the sale would fall under.
 If the motorist buys fuel before crossing into another region to receive the fuel, there is a question of which location’s taxes apply.”

 Which could be the future version of the battles over internet sales tax.

 And as noted, the aforementioned Visa Checkout — available in the here and now — was rather ubiquitous around the #TIFF, as the fest is known and hashtagged.